 Recognition of acetylated lysines by bromodomains.
-Despite variation in primary amino acid sequence, all bromodomains (a domain of 120 aa) share a common fold, and bind to acetylated lysines in a similar manner.
+Despite variation in primary amino acid sequence, all bromodomains (a domain of 120 aa) share a common fold, and bind KAc in a similar manner.
 The bromodomain consists of a left-handed bundle of four alpha helices that are linked by more variable loop insert regions.
-The acetylated lysine is recognized in a central deep and largely hydrophobic cavity, as determined by co-crystal structures of bromodomains complexed with acetylated lysine-containing peptides29.
-Anchoring of the acetylated lysine (or lysines, see below) is provided by hydrogen bonding to a conserved asparagine residue (other hydrogen bond donors such as the side chains of threonine or tyrosine can replace the asparagine).
+KAc is recognized in a central deep and largely hydrophobic cavity, as determined by co-crystal structures of bromodomains complexed with KAc-containing peptides.
+Anchoring of the acetylated lysine (or lysines, see below) is provided by hydrogen bonding to a conserved asparagine residue.
 How bromodomains specifically recognize distinct acetylated peptides is beginning to be understood, in large part due to our group’s efforts to systematically determine the structures of multiple bromodomains [1].
 For example, while the structural fold of all bromodomains is similar, the electrostatic potential of the surfaces surrounding the KAc binding site is diverse, suggesting that they recognize different sequences (e.g. positively charged histones may not be favored by bromodomains that have a positive charge, such as that of the first bromodomain of PBRM1).
 Note that differences in surface charge have been observed even within the same protein, including the first and second domains of BRD4, suggesting that different bromodomains within a protein may target different sites, an hypothesis that we addressed directly for BRD4, as described below.
 Additional selectivity elements are provided by the diverse loop regions that distinguish the different bromodomains.

 Figure 1: Influence of Neighboring PTMs on BRD Interaction with Histone H3.
 Shown are interactions shaded by spot intensity as indicated in the legend at the upper-left corner of the figure.
 The influence of lysine trimethylation (Kme3), acetylation, and phosphorylation (pT, pS) has been studied on binding to a central acetylated lysine epitope.
 The combination of the different modifications is indicated in the right panel.
 Nonmodified peptides have been included as controls to identify interactions independent of lysine acetylation. (from Filippakopoulos et al. [1])